Time-Varying Dispersion Integer-Valued GARCH Models: Estimation and Asymptotic Theory

-Let us now discuss the asymptotic distribution of the CMLE for the NB tv-DINGARCH model.
+We next sketch the proof for obtaining the asymptotic distribution of the CMLE for the NB tv-DINGARCH model.
 A more detailed technical result will be established in Theorem \ref{asymptotics}.
-By using Proposition \ref{martingale_diff} and the square integrability of ${\bf U}(\boldsymbol\theta)$ (this can be demonstrated using very similar arguments to the proof of Proposition \ref{martingale_diff}), we can apply the Central Limit Theorem for martingale difference (for instance, see Corollary 3.1 from \cite{halhey1980}) to obtain that
+Recall \eqref{eq:score function}.
+By using Proposition \ref{martingale_diff} and the square integrability of ${\bf U}(\boldsymbol\theta)$ (this is proved using similar arguments to the proof of Proposition \ref{martingale_diff}), we can apply the Central Limit Theorem for martingale difference (see Corollary 3.1 from \cite{halhey1980}, for example) to obtain that